maglietti/QB-OrderTrackingGuide/relationships.md

 ## Relate the Line Items and Products Tables

-Each line item in the line items table is related to a product in the products table using the `Product #` field.
+Each line item in the Line Items table is related to a product in the Products table using the `Product #` field.
 To avoid typing errors, Quick Base will use this relationship to look up the valid `Product #` and put them into a drop down list.
 Choosing an entry from a list is always easier then typing it in by hand.
 To make this work, connect the Line Items table to the Products table using a table-to-table relationship.

 ![](assets/images/image-28.png)